 "I've got my hand up my sleeve."
 He waved his right hand at the flowers as if he were pointing out some of particular interest, showing her the empty cuff.
 The elastic wrists of the garment had allowed him to hide his wand inside.

 The gaunt figure tottered to a stop next to them.
 Hermione took a quick breath through her nose and turned towards the stranger.

 The black shawl wrapped tightly around the person's head made it hard to distinguish anything at first, but when a cloud shifted overhead the increased light revealed certain key features.
 It was an old woman.

 Bathilda Bagshot nodded her head in a stilted affirmative, swaying strangely with the motion.
 She said nothing, but raised a hand as crooked and gnarled as an old stump and gestured at them.

 Hermione was momentarily transfixed at the unhealthy, almost corpse-like grey of the appendage.
 She blinked, trying not to stare.
 "Professor, we've been looking for you.
 Did… Do you want us to follow?"

 Bagshot motioned again.
 She was clearly ill, perhaps even close to death.
 Her clothing alternated between being loose and lumpy, caught up in odd knots and tied together in such a way that it didn't look as if it could be removed.
-They were also wet, as if she had been standing out in the rain.
+The garments were also wet, as if she had been standing out in the rain.
 One of her eyes was unfocussed and had a white tinge to it, and the other was dull like an old marble.
-When the breeze wafted through a very unpleasant smell came with it.
+When the breeze wafted through, a very unpleasant smell came with it.
 Ron coughed a bit, though he covered his mouth with one hand and tried to pass it off as unrelated.

 "Tell her you'll follow," Scott said.